johnofleek/PiloT/README.md

-title: Pilot Technical Documentation Home
+title Pilot Technical Documentation Home

 The PiloT is a Raspberry Pi \(RPi\) HAT compliant board.